Art

 SUSANA LÓPEZ OROZCO.
 MFA Curating Goldsmiths, University of London.
 2022 and 2023

-• Since 1994, the Art Workshops have brought together internationally renowned artists and a select group of artists and art professionals from a public call, providing a space to share practices, research and experiences.
-Held at the Fundación Botín in Santander, more than 500 artists have taken part to date, creating new connections between local and international art communities.
+• Since 1994, the Art Workshops have been led by internationally established artists, who select participants from an open call – including emerging artists and other art professionals – to share practices, research, and experiences.
+Held at Fundación Botín headquarters in Santander, the workshops have welcomed over 500 participants, fostering new connections between local and international artists.

 Art workshop directors (1994- 2025)